heeshin174/MERN_stack_guideline/README.md

 };
 ```

-위의 코드는 text가 없는 post request를 했을 경우, by default, express js error handler returns html page.
+위의 코드는 text가 없는 post request를 했을 경우, by default, express js error handler returns 404 error html page.
 We want to get the json file, so we will override default error message.

-`./middleware/errorMiddleware.js` folder와 file 생성
+`./backend/middleware/errorMiddleware.js` file

 ```
 // stack trace gives up some additional information (ex. line number), but I only want that if we're in development mode.